ranbureand/sitefolio/_projects/medlay-ubik.markdown

         size="xl"
         w="3" h="2"
         src="medlay_ubik_6344.jpg"
-        alt="A screenshot of Ubik / Chap.
+        alt="A screenshot of Ubik, Chap.
 6."
         color="#222"
     %}
 </div>

+You can read more about Medlay—a hybrid media form that combines the strengths of cinema and comics to narrate a story or communicate an idea on the Web—in this series of articles ([Part 1](http://andreaburan.com/post/medlay-introduction.html), [Part 2](http://andreaburan.com/post/medlay-pieces.html), [Part 3](http://andreaburan.com/post/medlay-sequences.html), [Part 4](http://andreaburan.com/post/medlay-research.html)).

 tags
 : {% include tags.html %}